Anirban166/directlabels-improvements/README.md

       - name: Run Tests
         run: ./run.sh run_tests
 ```
-The code coverage automation part can be included within this script itself: (in case I do not resort to make a separate one)
+<sup>2</sup>The code coverage automation part can be included within this script itself: (in case I do not resort to make a separate one)
 ```yml
       - name: Coverage
         if: ${{ matrix.os == 'ubuntu-latest' }}